Tskhinvali: Present

 21 August 2008.
 Valery Gergiev with Mariinsky Theatre opera in Tskhinvali.

 Currently, Tskhinvali functions as the capital of South Ossetia.
 Before the 2008 war it had a population of approximately 30,000.
 The town remained significantly impoverished in the absence of a permanent political settlement between the two sides in the past two decades.

 On 21 August 2008, Valery Gergiev, a conductor and director of the Mariinsky Theatre of Ossetian origin, conducted a concert near the ruined building of South Ossetian parliament in memory of the Ossetian victims of the Russo-Georgian War.

+The Current head of Adminstration is Alan Gabaraev.

 Transport

 There was a railway service before 1991 at the Tskhinvali Railway station connecting the city with Gori.

 International relations

 Twin towns and Sister cities

 Tskhinvali is twinned with the following cities: